Gonzales v. Raich: Raich and Monson's case

 Monson suffered from chronic pain from a car accident a decade before the case.
-She used marijuana to relieve the pain and muscle spasms around her spine.
+She used cannabis to relieve the pain and muscle spasms around her spine.

 Government's case

-The Controlled Substances Act does not recognize the medical use of marijuana.
-Agents from the federal Drug Enforcement Administration were assigned to break up California's medical marijuana co-ops and to seize their assets.
-That was result of the fact that federal law pre-empted, under the Supremacy Clause, the law of California.
+The Controlled Substances Act does not recognize the medical use of cannabis.
+Agents from the federal Drug Enforcement Administration were assigned to break up California's medical cannabis co-ops and to seize their assets.
+That was the result of the fact that federal law pre-empted, under the Supremacy Clause, the law of California.
 The government argued that if a single exception were made to the Controlled Substances Act, it would become unenforceable in practice.
-The government also contended that consuming one's locally grown marijuana for medical purposes affects the interstate market of marijuana and the federal government may thus regulate and prohibit such consumption.
+The government also contended that consuming one's locally grown cannabis for medical purposes affects the interstate market of cannabis and the federal government may thus regulate and prohibit such consumption.

 That argument stems from the landmark New Deal case Wickard v.
 Filburn, which held that the government may regulate personal cultivation and consumption of crops because of the aggregate effect of individual consumption on the government's legitimate statutory framework governing the interstate wheat market.